uxlfoundation/oneapi-construction-kit/doc/tutorials/adding-target-specific-metadata.rst

       }
     };

-ComputeAorta itself already contains a similar specialization for storing vectorization information in the binary.
+oneAPI Construction Kit itself already contains a similar specialization for storing vectorization information in the binary.
 For inspiration on how to implement the class you can refer to ``modules/metadata/include/metadata/handler/vectorize_info_metadata.h`` and ``modules/metadata/source/metadata/handler/vectorize_info_metadata.cpp``.